Are you looking for a road trip food list that includes the best road trip snacks and other food to bring on a road trip?

-Road trips can range from being very budget-friendly to out-of-this-world expensive if you do not plan ahead, especially when it comes to eating food.
+Road trips can range from being budget-friendly to out-of-this-world expensive if you do not plan ahead, especially when it comes to eating food.

 One way to save money and time while road tripping, however, is to bring your own food!